4 questions about sustainable and responsible investing

 Whether or not the health crisis endures or not, challenges like climate change and inequality remain just as urgent as they were before last March.

-1. What exactly is socially responsible investing (SRI)?
+1. What exactly is sustainable and responsible investing?

 2. How do I know if a company is sustainable?

 One simple way to invest sustainably is to do it through a sustainable investment fund.
-The fund manager does the work for you: using a definition of responsible investment and certain sustainability criteria, they select the shares and/or bonds from which they expect the most potential.
+The fund manager does the work for you: using a definition of responsible investment and certain sustainability criteria, the manager selects the shares and/or bonds from which the most potential return is expected.

-3. What kind of budget to I need to start ESG investing?
+3. What kind of budget do I need for sustainable and responsible investing?

 4. What about the return on ESG investing?

 The overwhelming majority of research in this area has concluded that there is a positive link between the financial performance of companies and their ESG policy.